 - Field Engineer

 The construction industry is one of the largest industries in the United States.
 It accounts for nearly 8 percent of the nation's gross national product and employs millions of people.
 The industry is divided into four sectors: residential building construction, industrial construction, commercial building construction, and heavy civil construction.
-The Department of Construction Management and Engineering provides quality educational programs that prepare nationally competitive undergraduate and graduate students for successful careers in the construction engineering and management professions.
+The Construction Engineering program prepares nationally competitive students for successful careers in the construction industry.

-The Department offers a Bachelor of Science in Construction Engineering degree which offers a blend of engineering and construction courses.
+The Bachelor of Science in Construction Engineering degree offers a blend of engineering and construction courses.
 The program is designed for those who want to work in the construction industry and become prepared for licensure as a professional engineer.
 A thorough knowledge of the physical sciences, math, and engineering is developed during the first two years followed by construction management and engineering courses.
 The technical side of the program is balanced with requirements in writing, humanities, social science, and communications.
-The Bachelor of Science in Construction Engineering degree is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+The Bachelor of Science in Construction Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Construction and Similarly Named Engineering Programs Program Criteria.

-- Begin to serve in a middle-level project leadership role in their construction engineering career.
+- Begin to serve in mid-level project leadership roles in their construction engineering career.

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics